-This course offers an undergraduate-level study of digital media with emphasis on the uses of textual and visual media in digital spaces, such as websites, blogs and wikis.
-The course examines how digital media is extending the capabilities of traditional media and also how digital media is altering the societal landscape.
-It also investigate how digital technologies are changing the economic realities associated with media.
+This course offers an undergraduate-level study of digital media with emphasis on the uses of textual and visual media in digital spaces, such as websites, blogs, podcasts and wikis.
+The course examines how digital media is extending the capabilities of traditional media and how digital media is altering the societal landscape.
+It investigates how digital technologies are changing the economic realities associated with media.
 This course provides opportunities for students who are interested in digital publication and those interested in theories of digital composition and rhetoric.

-COM-330: INTERPERSONAL COMMUNICATIONS (3 credits)
+COM-330: INTERPERSONAL COMMUNICATION (3 credits)

-This course examines the proof interpersonal communicess cation from various perspectives, including dyadic interactions, how we perceive others, listening skills, emotions, language and nonverbal communications.
-By applying and mastering the concepts of interpersonal communication, individuals can improve their listening and interaction with others, handle conflict and human differences more positively and productively, and form more tractable and supportive relationships in a variety of contexts.
+This course examines the process of interpersonal communication from various perspectives, including dyadic interactions, how we perceive others, listening skills, emotions, language and nonverbal communications.
+Interpersonal communication investigates subjects related to daily human interaction such as intimacy, deception, conflict and conflict resolution.

 Advisory: This is an upper-level communications course.
-Students should have knowledge equivalent to an introductory communications course before enrollina.
+Students should have knowledge equivalent to an introductory communications course before enrolling.

-COM-335: ELEMENTS OF INTERCULTURAL COMMUNICATION (3 credits)
+COM-335: INTERCULTURAL COMMUNICATION (3 credits)

-This course presents the many complex elements and processes involved in sending and receiving messages in intercultural contexts.
-Covers basic concepts, principles and skills for improving communications between persons from different racial, ethnic and cultural backgrounds.
-Satisfies the humanities general education requirement.
+This course presents a theoretical and practical approach to the study of intercultural communication.
+The course focuses on the many elements and processes involved in the sending and receiving of messages across cultures.
+The aim of the course is to increase sensitivity to and understanding of intercultural differences and similarities leading to more effective communication.
+The course covers basic concepts, principles and practical skills for improving communication between persons from different ethnic, racial, religious and cultural backgrounds.

 Advisory: This is an upper-level communications course.
-Students should have knowledge equivalent to an introductory communications course before enrollina.
+Students should have knowledge equivalent to an introductory communications course before